 Item Section Details of the draft Rules released for Respondent's comments SFC's response no. no. public consultation 4 (i) B issues a contract note, statement of account or receipt to A in accordance with these Rules; or (ii) C issues the equivalent of a contract note, statement of account or receipt to A in accordance with the law applicable to it in the jurisdiction in which it is regulated; or (b) the intermediary has merely introduced A to B or C. Avoidance of duplication Where an intermediary ("A") or any associated entity of A knows or has reasonable cause to believe that another intermediary has prepared and delivered to a client of A a contract note, statement of account, or receipt in accordance with these Rules, neither A nor any associated entity of A is required to do so in respect of the same matter. fall within the scope of the exemption in s.3 of the draft Rules, as the H K registered person is not just passing on an offer from the other entity to conduct regulated activities nor is the Hong Kong registered person merely introducing persons to the other entity.
 Nor would the "avoidance of duplication" exemption apply since it is only available where the other entity is based in Hong Kong, and is also a registered person, but not where the other entity is based offshore.
 The exemption should be extended to foreign intermediaries.
 It is suggested that the exemption is expanded to include the situation where a person regulated by a jurisdiction outside Hong Kong issues a document in accordance with or as required by the law applicable to it.
 In certain circumstances, the laws and regulations of the foreign jurisdiction may not require a document to be prepared.
 In such case it should still not be necessary for the Hong Kong based intermediary to prepare a contract note, statement of account or receipt in accordance with the draft Rules.
 Alternatively, there should be an exemption from the draft Rules in respect of transactions with "sophisticated or professional investors".
 This can help to resolve most of the aforesaid problems.
-It may still be a problem, however, if the client does not agree to give waiver. receipt in accordance with and to the extent required by the law applicable to C in the relevant approved jurisdiction (namely UK and US).
+It may still be a problem, however, if the client does not agree to give waiver. the client a contract note, statement of account or receipt in accordance with and to the extent required by the law applicable to C in the relevant approved jurisdiction (namely UK and US).
 Our policy intention to apply "avoidance of duplication" exemption where the other entity is an intermediary in Hong Kong is clarified by amending the text of the original s.5(1) (now s.4(1)) to provide that this exemption would apply only where the client is a mutual client of A and B and both A and B are required to prepare and serve a contract note or statement of account in accordance with these Rules for entering into a relevant contract on behalf of the client.
+To further address any perceived additional burden these Rules may impose, we have revised the Rules to allow professional investors to waive receipt of any documentation required under the Rules (please see our response to comment 3).